timtyree/bgmc/README.md

 <h1>Brownian Gas Monte Carlo (bgmc)</h1>

 I'm told that a dozen particles does not constitute a gas...
 I beg to differ on a technical level.
 If it brings you peace, imagine substituting "g" for "n" for n-bodies in a box.
-The manuscript associated with this repository is nearing submission, and will be linked here.
+The manuscript associated with this repository is nearing submission, and it will be linked here.

 ### _What's inside this repository?_
 - cached results from large, brute force grid searches of the linear particle model